 How to Drive Revenue from Your eCommerce Product Videos

 Today’s consumers seek a retail experience that offers the best of both the on- and offline shopping worlds—combining personalization with competitive prices, choice with detail, and product tangibility with convenience.
-In this competitive marketplace, how can brands deliver this new eCommerce shopping journey that consumers seek?
+In this competitive marketplace, how can brands deliver the eCommerce shopping journey that consumers seek?
 Video.

 Create the right content

-Of course, your videos will achieve the best results when they resonate with your target customers and give them that final push they need to click “Add to Cart.”
-Follow the steps below to define the best video strategy for your brand.
+Your videos will achieve the best results when they resonate with your target customers and give them that final push they need to click “Add to Cart.”
+Follow the steps below to define the best video strategy for your brand:

 Consider your audience

-In order to ensure your production time and money are worth the end results you achieve, you need to think about what type of eCommerce shopping experience your customers are looking for in the first place.
+To ensure your production time and money are worth the results, you need to think about what type of eCommerce shopping experience your customers are looking for in the first place.
 Ask yourself the following types of questions:

 - What do your customers want to know about your products?

-- Where are they most active online—and how can you reach them there?
+- Where are your customers most active online—and how can you reach them there?

 Define your brand style

-As is the case with all content you create, it’s critical that your videos align with your brand style so that you can provide a consistent customer experience.
+As is the case with all content you create, your videos must align with your brand style so that you can provide a consistent customer experience.
 Consider everything from your tone and messaging to the individuals you put on camera through the lens of whether they are in accordance with the overall image you want to create and maintain for your brand.

 Determine your goals

-In order to get the most out of your eCommerce video content, you need to define your specific goals before you begin brainstorming a concept.
+To get the most out of your eCommerce product videos, you need to define your specific goals before brainstorming a concept.
 Are you looking to increase brand awareness and reach new audiences?
 Are you hoping to convert a certain percentage of viewers?
 Are you aiming to promote a particular product or line?
 No matter your goal, defining it from the onset will help you achieve the best results.

-Once you have your basic strategy in place, consider how you can provide an even better viewer experience.
+Once you have your basic strategy in place, consider how to provide an even better viewing experience.

 Interactivity is an extremely popular feature in today’s video space.
 By creating shoppable videos, you can make it even easier for your customers to make a purchase.
 After all, they won’t need to leave their current window to add something to their cart—decreasing the overall number of clicks from watching your video to buying your product.
 Consider incorporating calls-to-action and add-to-cart functionality to convert more viewers into buyers.